karlkyck/humansreadcode/_posts/2017-05-22-value-types-java-8.md

 published: true
 noindex: false
 ---
 This is a blog post based on the lightning talk I gave at the [Kats Conf 2](http://www.katsconf.com/) conference in Dublin.
-The inspiration came from the book [Functional Programming in Java](https://www.manning.com/books/functional-programming-in-java) by Pierre-Yves Saumont. value types and how to implement them in Java is introduced early in the book and for good reason. value types are great for increasing type safety and getting the compiler to detect errors for you while you write code.
+The inspiration came from the book [Functional Programming in Java](https://www.manning.com/books/functional-programming-in-java) by Pierre-Yves Saumont.
+Value types and how to implement them in Java is introduced early in the book and for good reason. value types are great for increasing type safety and getting the compiler to detect errors for you while you write code.

 You can find the source code for this blog post [here](https://github.com/karlkyck/valuetypes-in-java8).